-Students new to the College can begin the application process by first applying to the College.
+All Diagnostic Imagining program applicants must be current Community College of Philadelphia students.
+Applicants who are new to the College must begin the application process by first applying to the College.
 Transcript evaluation and completion of a placement test (or test waiver) is required.
+Apply to the College here.